kevinseebach/my-github-repocard/README.md

 # my-github-repocard

-Display a github profile card in VueJS 2 from Github username
+Display a github repository card in VueJS 2 from Github username and repository name

 ![alt text](demo.png)